When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Your door hinges are more important than you think.
 We show you the best way to hang a door hinge.

-In this article, we will show you how to install a door hinge and share tips to help you get the best results.
+We will walk you through how to install a door hinge and share professional tips to keep your doors swinging smoothly.

 Key Takeaways